MistyCommunity/Documentation/src/content/misty-ii/javascript-sdk/api-reference.md

 Obtains a system or user-uploaded audio file currently stored on Misty.

+```javascript
+misty.GetAudioFile(string fileName, [string callback], [string callbackRule = "synchronous"], [string skillToCall], [int prePauseMs], [int postPauseMs]);
+```

+{{box op="start" cssClass="boxed noteBox"}}
 **Note:** With the on-robot JavaScript API, data returned by this and other "Get" type commands must be passed into a callback function to be processed and made available for use in your skill.
 By default, callback functions for "Get" type commands are given the same name as the correlated command, prefixed with an underscore (in this case, `_GetAudioFile()`).
 For more on handling data returned by "Get" type commands, see ["Get" Data Callbacks](../../../misty-ii/javascript-sdk/javascript-skill-architecture/#-quot-get-quot-data-callbacks).

-```javascript
-misty.GetAudioFile(string fileName, [string callback], [string callbackRule = "synchronous"], [string skillToCall], [int prePauseMs], [int postPauseMs]);
-```
+{{box op="end"}}

 Arguments

 * fileName (string) - The name of the audio file to get, including its file type extension.
 * callback (string) - Optional.
 The name of the callback function to call when the data returned by this command is ready.
 If blank, the system passes data into the default `_GetAudioFile()` callback function.
 * callbackRule (string) - Optional.
 The callback rule for this command.
 Available callback rules are `"synchronous"`, `"override"`, and `"abort"`.
 Defaults to `"synchronous"`.